 How to draw female face.
-Learn how to draw a head and female portrait, woman face instruction easy to follow step by step tutorial start from line draw to finished shading with pencil.
+Learn to draw a female face and portrait.
+Easy video instruction and step by step images tutorial.
+Start from line drawn to finished shading.
 Here is another attempt to create a female portrait and facial feature.

 - Learn how to create facial construction